 Apart from all the advantages, every technology has some disadvantages too, iris recognition is no different.

 - Movement: A person has to be steady in front of the device to be enrolled by iris scanners.
 It means this device can’t be used like face recognition devices to scan anybody, regardless of their movements.
-Sometimes it is quite difficult to be steady enough to complete the scanning process in first attempt.
+Sometimes it is quite difficult to be steady enough to complete the scanning process on the first attempt.

 - Infrared light: The constant use of this system may cause harm to the iris because it is constantly being scanned with infrared light.

-- Location: The placement of iris is somewhat bizarre.
+- Location: The placement of the iris is somewhat bizarre.
 It is situated behind a curved, wet, reflecting surface.

 - Eyelids: Iris is partially blocked by eyelids which is difficult to control by individuals due to frequent blinking.